b. Richard Pierce Havens, 21st January 1941, Brooklyn, New York, U.S.A.

-Richie Havens isn't considered as a Soul Artist at all in many musical circles, however, his contribution to Black Music has been immense.
+Richie Havens isn't considered a Soul Artist at all in many musical circles, however, his contribution to Black Music and Black people has been, undeniably, immense.

-His frenetic vocal delivery demands the listeners attention undeniably.
+His frenetic vocal delivery demands the listeners attention.

 Richie was born in the Bedford-Stuyvesant section of Brooklyn.